divad4686/RPC-Json-Unity-networking/README.md

 RPCParser, have functions to format parameters in a Json-RPC formated string.
 It also have the `HandleMessage` which receives a Json-RPC formated string, parse it and calls the respective IRPCHandler function, depending if it is a requets, a response a notification or an error.

-In the Calculator class we can see how to register to handle a request call from the client
+In the Calculator class we can see how we register to handle a request call from the client

 ```cs
 using UnityEngine;